 3 ways to write a great antagonist

 As we can see from our antagonist examples above, great antagonists in literature are as varied as human weakness itself.
-Your antagonist might be a dark, towering warlord woven together from a combination of malevolent cruelty and the sale rack at Hot Topic, or they might be a school bully, or a corrupt politician, or even a family member or a friend.
+Your antagonist might be a dark, towering warlord woven together from a combination of malevolent cruelty and the Hot Topic sale rack, or they might be a school bully, a corrupt politician, or even a family member or a friend.

 Regardless of where you draw your inspiration from for your story’s villain, there are a few things you can keep in mind to make them believable and memorable to your readers.

 The absolute worst (read: the most boring) bad guys in literary history are those who are evil for no reason.
 The best antagonists are the ones who are doing bad things for reasons that we can understand, and even relate to.
 They make us ask ourselves what we might do in their situation—how far we would be willing to go, if it were us.

 Sometimes these reasons might be deep, dynamic plot points, like a father who begins seeking out money in increasingly immoral ways so that he can fund his daughter’s medical treatment.
 Others might be simple, universal facets of the human condition, such as a bully who torments others because he’s afraid of what he’ll become if he shows any weakness.

 Sometimes your antagonists may be people who have embraced what they see as a fundamentally broken world; for instance, an army general who has seen so much pain and corruption that they no longer try to change the world, instead benefiting from what it has already become.

 When constructing your story, you’ll most likely come up with the antagonist’s actions before you discover their motivation.
 For instance, your story may open with your antagonist robbing a jewellery counter, and you know that this plot point needs to happen because it kicks off the dominoes that get the rest of your story going.